PhiTux/schoco/README.md

 Schoco is a web-based IDE for Java-Programming (Java 8) with a focus on learning programming at school.
 It's designed to be used by pupils and teachers in the classroom and at home.

-Until now, it has hardly been possible to assign **programming homework** because the installation of the software at home may be difficult or cannot be presupposed and the submission and control of the results is cumbersome.
+Until now, it has hardly been possible to assign **programming homework/assignments** because the installation of the software at home may be difficult or cannot be presupposed and the submission and control of the results is cumbersome.

 Therefore the **core feature** of schoco is the possibility to create **coding-homework** for students, which can even be tested automatically by JUnit-Tests.
 The tool works completely online without the need of an offline installation of the JRE or any other software by any user.